beegee-tokyo/Emy-Chat/README.md

   - Set for nRF52 boards

 ## Android app for BLE connection
-The Android app to connect to an Emy-Chat node is ready, but not yet published in Google Play or F-Droid.
-For now the source codes are in my [Emy-Chat-Android](https://github.com/beegee-tokyo/Emy-Chat-Android) repo.
+The Android app to connect to an Emy-Chat node is ready, but not yet and published in [Google Play](https://play.google.com/store/apps/details?id=tk.giesecke.emy_chat).
+F-Droid will be added sometime.
+The source codes are in my [Emy-Chat-Android](https://github.com/beegee-tokyo/Emy-Chat-Android) repo.

 ## Library Dependencies
 #### [SX126x-Arduino](https://github.com/beegee-tokyo/SX126x-Arduino)